Universality Classes of Relativistic Fluid Dynamics: Applications: Hydro+ belongs to the bulk viscosity class

 Since $\lambda=0$ is the condition of local thermodynamic equilibrium, all partial derivatives at constant $\lambda$ are computed along the manifold of local equilibrium states.
 Hence, we can introduce the following notation:

 and the last two equations of \eqref{comebemybaby} take the usual Israel-Stewart form, namely $(\rho+P)\partial_t \delta u_k +\partial_k \delta (P_{\text{eq}}+\Pi) =0$ and $\tau_\Pi \partial_t \delta \Pi + \delta \Pi=-\zeta \partial_j \delta u^j$ (see Appendix \ref{AAA}).
 This completes the ``Hydro+ $\rightarrow$ Israel-Stewart'' mapping.
 Note that no approximation has been made: the two theories are \textit{mathematically equivalent} in the linear regime.
 The physical connection between Hydro+ and a theory for bulk viscosity had already been noted (with a similar procedure as the one above) by \cite{Hydro+2018}.
 However, the full mathematical equivalence with Israel-Stewart theory had not been proved\footnote{Actually, \cite{Hydro+2018} argued that the Israel-Stewart theory is a particular case of Hydro+.
 Here, we have reversed the mapping: in the linear regime, it is always possible to rewrite Hydro+ as an Israel-Stewart theory.
-This is a manifestation of Theorem 3 of Ref.\ \cite{paperI}, according to which all thermodynamically consistent theories admit an ``Israel-Stewart representation''.}.
+This is a manifestation of Theorem 3 of Ref.\ \cite{paperI}, according to which all thermodynamically consistent theories admit an ``Israel-Stewart representation''.
+Again, we would like to stress that this is a purely mathematical equivalence: Hydro+ and Israel-Stewart are governed by the same system of equations.
+The fact that the two theories were constructed having different domains of applicability in mind is irrelevant for our purposes.}.
 Indeed, the ``frequency-dependent bulk viscosity'' considered by \cite{Hydro+2018} coincides with the ``effective'' bulk viscosity coefficient of the Israel-Stewart theory that is observed in neutron-star models \cite{Sawyer_Bulk1989,BulkGavassino, AlfordBulk}: